-In my opinion you’ve got to consider your body from a different perspective than you have been.
+In my opinion, we’ve got to consider the human body from a different perspective than we normally do.
 It’s all about protecting our bodies for a very long life.
 It’s not about overworking them.
 It’s not about wearing them out.
 It’s not about high impact exercise and forcing our bodies to do things they weren’t meant to do.

-I can’t say that I’ve stuck to this concept during my lifetime, but I’m asking you to follow my line of thought.
+I can’t say that I’ve stuck to this concept during my lifetime, but I’m just asking you to follow my line of thought.
 I’m asking my kids in particular to listen, because at this time in my life I care more about their future happiness than I do my own.
-When I was given my children, I was given that Faberge egg; that finest of things I could hold in my hands.
-With all its amazing little delicate parts.
+When I had my children, I was given that Faberge egg; that finest of things I could hold in my hands, with all its amazing little delicate parts.
 Something that will increase in value to me as time goes by.
 I will vow to protect it and help it to increase in value…to reach its full potential.
 I will shield it from harm and pass it on only to another who would cherish it as I do.

 But unlike the Faberge egg, these lovely possessions of mine have a mind of their own.
 They get to make choices about what they want to do with their minds and their bodies.
 And unlike the Faberge egg, I can’t just put them in bubble wrap or stick them in a china cabinet.
 But I can try my best to give them the tools they need to maintain their shine and value.
 And I want to share some of that with you, my reader.

-And now, with only around 10 years left before retirement, I realize I can only pass my message on to a limited number of patients.
+And now, with less than a decade before retirement, I realize I can only pass my message on to a limited number of patients.
 The message needs to go to more.
 Ergo, the blog.
 The Internet.